 There are rules on both medical eligibility and financial eligibility for disability benefits.

-The rules and requirements you must meet to be approved for Social Security disability cases are fairly simple.
-Essentially, to be eligible for either SSDI (Social Security disability insurance) benefits or SSI (Supplemental Security Income) disability benefits, you must be both financially eligible and medically eligible.
-The Social Security Administration (SSA) examines medical issues (that is, whether your illness or injury is disabling) as well as legal/financial issues (that is, whether you have earned enough credits for SSDI or have low enough income and assets for SSI) and determines whether you meet the rules and requirements.
+There are several rules and requirements you must meet to be approved for Social Security disability.
+To be eligible for either SSDI (Social Security disability insurance) benefits or SSI (Supplemental Security Income) disability benefits, you must be both financially eligible and medically eligible.
+The Social Security Administration (SSA) examines the medical issues (that is, whether your illness or injury is disabling) as well as legal/financial issues (that is, whether you have earned enough credits for SSDI or have low enough income and assets for SSI) and determines whether you meet the rules and requirements.

-- meets the requirements of a Social Security impairment listing
+- meets the strict requirements of a Social Security impairment listing, or

-- prevents them from working at any of their past jobs, or
+- makes working at any of your past jobs impossible, or

-On the legal/financial side, if claimants earn a certain amount of money per month (called the "substantial gainful activity," or SGA level), you are considered to be gainfully employed, and therefore not eligible for disability benefits.
+On the legal/financial side, if you earn a certain amount of money per month (called the "substantial gainful activity," or SGA level), you are considered to be gainfully employed, and therefore not eligible for disability benefits.
 In 2016, the SGA level is $1,130 per month.
-To learn more about substantial gainful activity (SGA)," see our article on the SGA earnings limit for disability.
+To learn more about substantial gainful activity, see our article on the SGA earnings limit for disability.
 You are generally allowed to be working and earning up to this amount when you apply for disability benefits.

-For SSDI, you must be insured under the Social Security Disability Insurance program, meaning you've paid taxes into the system for the required number of years and your insurance hasn't expired because you stopped working too long ago.
+In addition, for SSDI, you must be insured under the Social Security disability insurance program, meaning you've paid taxes into the system for the required number of years and your insurance hasn't expired because you stopped working too long ago.
 The work requirements for Social Security disability are a little stricter than for Social Security retirement or for Medicare.
 The work requirements vary by age, but to give you an idea, a 55-year-old must have worked at least eight years to be eligible for benefits, and five of those years must have occurred within the last decade.
 For more information, see our article on work requirements and financial eligibility for SSDI.